 Team interference can happen during either a live ball or dead ball.
-Interference during a live ball is discussed in a separate article on this Locker Room (Interference by Retired Runner, Offensive Team or Loose Offensive Equipment).
+Interference during a live ball is discussed in two separate articles on this Locker Room (Interference by Retired Runner, and Offensive Team Personnel/Equipment Interference).
 This article will cover offensive team interference during a dead ball. award.

-The rules for this are often referred to as the home-run celebration rules.
+The rules for this are often referred to as the home-run celebration rules, but it could also happen on a rule-book two base award (commonly known by the misnomer “ground rule double”.
 Offensive team personnel shall not interfere with a runner(s) who is legally running the bases on a dead-ball award until the runner(s) contacts home plate nor with the umpire’s ability to see that all bases are properly touched.

 • Offensive team personnel, other than base coaches and base runner(s), shall not touch a runner(s) until the runner(s) contacts home plate.